RavenDS/singstar-toolbox/README.md

 - Special thanks to [@locastan](https://github.com/locastan) for his help

 ## Notes
 It is possible to add more than 100 songs to a single disc, however it might cause unexpected behaviour in-game.
-PS3 isn't affected by this.
+<br />**PS3 isn't affected by this.**